 Where to Stay in Barcelona

 There are plenty of hotels, hostels and apartments for rent in Barcelona.
-After evaluating costs we decided to book shared apartments through AirBNB.
+After evaluating costs we decided to book shared apartments in Barcelona.
 Each location provided free WiFi, full use of the kitchen, and free laundry.
 Being able to make coffee every morning and cook our own meals not only saved us money, but it made us feel at home.
 If you decide to go the AirBNB route, we have a referral link that will give you a credit towards your first booking.